 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

-COMPENSATION.
+A liberal benefits package is provided and the position is included in the California State University Management Plan.
 The salary for this position is competitive, commensurate with experience and qualifications.
-A liberal benefits package is provided and the position is included in the California State University Management Plan.

 PROCEDURE FOR CANDIDACY.
-Send application letter, curriculum vitae, and contact information for a minimum of three references to:
+Send 1) cover letter; 2) curriculum vitae/resume; 3) list of three references to:

 San Francisco State University